Sinkhole on I-5

 On northbound Interstate 5 just south of Tracy in San Joaquin County, according to KCRA 3 News in Sacramento, Caltrans workers discovered a pothole that was 12 inches in diameter on the road, so they marked the road as needing repair in that area.
 When they came back a few days later, the hole was determined to be a sinkhole, as it then stretched across one lane of the interstate.
 Freeway potholes and sinkholes are considered one of the most dangerous road hazards because they can cause damage to your car, cause the car to swerve, and even cause deadly collisions with other drivers.
 Fortunately for I-5 drivers, Caltrans caught the sinkhole before it could expand and damage cars or injure drivers.
 Click Here to read the full story at KCRA 3 News in Sacramento.

 In situations where a pothole or sinkhole has damaged your car, caused a collision, or even caused a death because of an auto accident, you need to know that there is somebody that you can talk with to seek damages.
 The attorneys at Amerio Law have in depth knowledge of what it takes to successfully win a case involving property damage, personal injury, or even wrongful death.
-For a free consultation, call Amerio Law in Sacramento at (916) 419-1111.
+For a free consultation, call Amerio Law Firm in Sacramento at (916) 419-1111.
 Call now!